With an impressive range of sports facilities, Winston-Salem is a must-see destination of the south.

 Sports: Lacrosse, soccer, field hockey, Ultimate

 JDL Fast Track (Indoor)

-JDL Fast Indoor Track Facility is set for a busy season as the hosts of the USATF Masters Indoor Track & Field Championships in March 2019.
+JDL Fast Track just completed a busy season as the host of the USATF Masters Indoor Track & Field Championships in March.
 But this premium 105,000-square-foot facility is no stranger to prestige.
 Sporting a 200-meter oval track made of Mondotrack FTX surfaces, this complex has held four national championships in the past four years.
 Teams also have access to a 100-meter training track and fitness room.
 Hospitality suites await game day officials and coaches.

 Sports: Crossfit, indoor track & field

 Benton Convention Center

 Since undergoing a major $20 million renovation in 2017, the Benton Convention Center has enhanced its reputation as one of Winston-Salem’s prime sports venues.
 Most recently, the convention center hosted the 2018 USA Gymnastics Region 8 Congress tournament in June 2018.
 The Benton covers 105,000 square-feet of space and includes expansive reception areas, as well as exhibit halls and ballrooms for martial arts, fencing and cheer/dance competitions.
-In addition, the facility is conveniently joined with the Marriott Hotel Winston-Salem and Embassy Suites Hotel Winston-Salem.
+In addition, the facility is conveniently joined with the 319-room Marriott Hotel Winston-Salem and 146-room Embassy Suites Hotel Winston-Salem.

 Sports: Gymnastics, cheer/dance, fencing, martial arts